streaming-university/moqtail/.changeset/curvy-jars-clean.md

 'client-js': minor
 ---

-Audio latency is displayed if camera is off
+Audio latency is displayed if camera is off.